For Authors

 Case: Use lower case throughout (except of course for initial capitals and acronyms).

-Text: Use style CHI book for the normal paragraphs in the book (paragraphs will be indented).
-Use style CHI book (non-indent) for the first paragraph in each subsection (i.e. this paragraph is not indented).
+Text: Use style CHI Paragraph A for the normal paragraphs in the book (paragraphs will be indented).
+Use style CHI Book Non-indent A for the first paragraph in each subsection (i.e., this paragraph is not indented).

-Subheadings: A short paragraph of introductory abstract should precede your first heading.
-This means your paper should start straightaway with text and no heading.
-Thereafter distinguish heading levels by using the styles and numbering scheme as follows (see sample paper for reference):
+Abstract: A short, introductory paragraph (Abstract) should precede your first heading.
+Thereafter, distinguish heading levels by using the styles and numbering scheme as follows (see sample paper for reference).

-Equations: Use style CHI equation.
-Equations should be numbered sequentially in parenthesis (), on the right.
+Equations: Use style CHI Equation A. Equations should be numbered sequentially in parenthesis (), on the right.
 Use a single tab between the equation and the equation number (the tab spacing is set by the style).
-Center the equation on the line by using spaces before the equation (tabs or the center alignment feature will not work) Equations must be in Microsoft Equation format.
+Center the equation on the line by using spaces before the equation (tabs or the center alignment feature will not work).
+Equations must be in Microsoft Equation format.

-Tables: Use style Table simple 1, CHI.
+Tables: Here is a link to a video illustrating how to add tables to your paper.
+The built-in table style Table Simple is used to format the table and the style CHI Table Contents A is used to format the text within the table.
 Tables must fit within the set margins (see above).
 Tables should be slightly narrower than the page width if possible, and centered.
 Portrait orientation is preferable.
-(In extreme cases a table can be split between two facing pages in either landscape or portrait orientation).
+(In extreme cases, a table can be split between two pages in either landscape or portrait orientation).
 Tables must be in Microsoft Word Table format.
 (No other table editors are acceptable).
-Font in tables: Times New Roman, 8 pt.

-Table captions: Use style CHI figure & table captions.
-Table captions should not be part of the table, but should be separate text; centered above the table.
+Table captions: Use style CHI Caption A. Table captions appear above the table and should not be part of the table but should be separate text.
 Captions should (a) start with the table number, (b) be in sentence case, and (c) end with a period.

-Figures: Use style CHI figure.
-Figures must fit within the set margins.
+Figures: Use style CHI Blank A. Figures must fit within the set margins.
 Figures should be slightly narrower than the page width if possible, and centered.
 Portrait orientation is preferable.
-Figures should not be boxed, should not be reversed image (light lines on dark background), and should not use bold fonts.
+Figures should not have borders, should not be reversed image (light lines on dark background), and should not use bold fonts.
 Please keep the original tiff, gif or jpg for each figure on hand, in case the editor asks for a figure to be adjusted.
 Please see the points below for figure/illustration formatting requirements:

-Figure captions: Use style CHI figure & table captions.
-Figure captions should NOT be part of the figure, but should be separate text; centered below the figure.
+Figure captions: Use style CHI Caption A. Figure captions appear below the figure and should not be part of the figure but should be separate text.
 Captions should (a) start with the figure number, (b) be in sentence case, and (c) end with a period.

-If graphics or illustrations are in vector or metafile format, then all embedded fonts and symbols must be common true-type Arial or Times New Roman fonts.
+If figures are in vector or metafile format, then all embedded fonts and symbols must be common true-type Arial or Times New Roman fonts.
 NB Please ensure that you do not use ESRI Geometric Symbols in any of your graphics.

 - Image must be 300dpi or higher and fit into either: